Coleen Nolan: Personal life

-Nolan married Shane Richie in 1990, and they had two sons before splitting up in 1997 and divorcing in 1999.
+Nolan married actor Shane Richie in 1990.
+They had two sons, including Jake Roche, before splitting up in 1997 and divorcing in 1999.

-She gave birth to a daughter, Ciara, on 19 June 2001 and became engaged to her longtime boyfriend Ray Fensome (a musician from Leeds) when he proposed on her 40th birthday in 2005.
-They married in November 2007.
-On 6 February 2018, Nolan announced that she and Fensome were getting divorced after two years of marital difficulties.
-The divorce was finalised in mid-December 2018, and Nolan said that she and Fensome have been able to remain friends with each other since the divorce.
-Coleen lives in Cheshire.
+She gave birth to a daughter in 2001 and became engaged to her longtime boyfriend Ray Fensome, a musician from Leeds, when he proposed on her 40th birthday in 2005.
+They married in November 2007, and divorced in 2018.
+Nolan said that she and Fensome have been able to remain friends.
+Nolan moved to Dilhorne in the Staffordshire Moorlands in 2024.

-Her mother, Maureen, had Alzheimer's.
-In 2006 Nolan opened the first Alzheimer's Society information centre on the Fylde coast.
-Maureen died on 30 December 2007.
+Her mother, Maureen, had Alzheimer's disease.
+In 2006, Coleen Nolan opened the first Alzheimer's Society information centre on The Fylde coast.
+Maureen Nolan died on 30 December 2007.

+Health

+In July 2023, Nolan announced that she had been diagnosed with basal-cell carcinoma, a type of skin cancer.

 Controversies

-Nolan, at various times, has made controversial statements and shared opinions which some have deemed offensive.
+Nolan, has, at various times, made controversial statements and shared opinions which have garnered wider attention.

-In 2005, on Loose Women, she said that if her 16-year-old son passed his exams, she would pay for him to go on a sex trip to Amsterdam and that she had given her fiancé Ray Fensome permission to have a one-night stand during the proposed trip.
-She gained criticism from Shane Richie, who said he was "disgusted and appalled" by her comments about their son, and that he hoped and assumed "it was said in total jest."
-However, Nolan defended her comments with assumption, saying that she had told her son that she would pay for a long weekend for him anywhere in the world and that he had mentioned how he and his mates had always wanted to go to Amsterdam to see the red light district.
-If he planned to go on a trip to Ibiza everybody would have thought that was fine, even though he would probably have unprotected sex with lots of girls.
-In the News of the World newspaper she said, "In an ideal world I'd never condone my son sleeping with hookers, but it's a fact of life that boys of his age have casual sex.
+In 2005, on Loose Women, she said that if her 16-year-old son passed his exams, she would pay for him to go on a sex trip to Amsterdam, and that she had given her fiancé Ray Fensome permission to have a one-night stand during the proposed trip.
+She gained criticism from her former partner, Shane Richie, who said he was "disgusted and appalled" by her comments about their son, and that he hoped and assumed "it was said in total jest."
+Nolan defended her comments, saying that she had told her son that she would pay for a long weekend for him anywhere in the world and that he had mentioned how he and his friends had always wanted to go to Amsterdam to see the red light district.
+She also noted that had he planned to go on a trip to Ibiza, everybody would have thought that was fine, even though he would probably have unprotected sex with numerous girls.

+In the News of the World newspaper, Nolan said, "In an ideal world I'd never condone my son sleeping with hookers, but it's a fact of life that boys of his age have casual sex.
 So if I'm pushed, I'd rather he does it somewhere well-policed and where the girls have health checks than behind the wall of a club in Ibiza with absolutely no safeguards."
-In relation to her giving Ray Fensome permission to have a one-night stand, she said: "In all honesty, I couldn't care less [if he does].
+In relation to her giving Fensome permission to have a one-night stand, she said: "In all honesty, I couldn't care less [if he does].
 What bothers me more is the thought of Ray going into a bar, chatting up a really stunning girl, having sex with her, spending the night and waking up with her the next morning.
 I couldn't cope with that."